 Here is an example of a successful route for an e-commerce website or mobile app:

 The unsuccessful route is where the user does not go to the next step.
 You can use Facebook Analytics to determine the last step the user completed and what step was completed.
 Any uncompleted step before Purchase the item is considered an unsuccessful step.

 As you design the route, think about what details you want to capture about the route that your users take.
 Consider additional data that you want to learn about the behavior of your users.
 This exercise leads to the way you categorize and manage your data.

 For example, you can determine how a user gets to an item from the search feature.
 You can capture the search terms entered, the results of the search term, the item selected, and then the items added to the cart.

 Think about how you would capture the journey of the user through your website or mobile app.
 How would you capture each step in the journey?

-When planning out your events and parameters, see if a pre-defined event will work for your application.
-The following are the pre-defined events
+When planning out your events and parameters, see if a standard event will work for your application.
+The following are the standard events

 Add Payment Info